 Reality: Trafficking is occurring in cities and towns all across Texas.

 I am a service provider in the community and I think I might know someone who has been or is being trafficked.
 What is the process to refer someone to Open Door Survivor Housing?

 It can feel like a daunting task to determine whether someone qualifies for services through our program.
 So we are prepared to take on this responsibility for you.
 At the bottom of this page you will find a link to our Open Door Survivor Housing referral form.
 Simply complete the form and send it back to us and one of our team members will follow up with you.

-I am a survivor of sex trafficking and I would like more information about Open Door Survivor Housing.
+I am a survivor of sex trafficking, prostitution, or survival sex and I would like more information about Open Door Survivor Housing.
 Who do I contact to learn more or to apply for the program?

 You are welcome to complete a referral form for yourself if you’d like, or just give us a call at our office and someone will be glad to help you and answer any questions you might have.